-Before any vegetation clearing or tree removal is undertaken for vegetation that must be offset, including the credits specified below, Biodiversity Credits would be purchased and retired by Sydney Metro.
-The retirement of credits would be carried out in accordance with the offset rules of the BC Act.
-Offset requirements are as follows:
+Before any vegetation clearing or tree removal is undertaken for vegetation that must be offset under either the Biodiversity Conservation Act (2016) or the Fisheries Management Act (1994) (FM Act), Biodiversity Credits would be purchased and retired by Sydney Metro.
+The retirement of credits would be carried out in accordance with the offset rules of the BC Act and FM Act.